-Test phase.
+Test Phase.
 This is the final phase of the competition.
 The organizers of the challenge release the apparent age labels for the validation set and the images for the final test set.
 Now the algorithm is re-trained on both training and validation images to then predict the apparent age on the final test set.
 Our final results are obtained by training a full ensemble of 20 CNNs with 101 age bins on the training and validation images and then averaging the 20 predictions for each of the test images.
 Note that for all other results in this paper we report the performance of a single CNN.

-Final results.
-Fig. 3 shows the final ranking of the competition.
-The best 4 methods achieve performance above the human reference of an ε -error of 0.34, as reported by the organizers.
-Our method is the only
+Final Results.
+Figure 3 shows the final ranking of the competition.
+The best four methods achieve performance above the human reference of an ε -error of 0.34, as reported by the organizers.
+Our method is the only method within the top six methods which does not employ facial landmarks.